gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week4.md

 		* 4 contracts made between December 2013 and October 2014 before the *contract in dispute* in November 2014.
 	* Court Ruling:
 		* Court held that there was **sufficient incorporation of express terms** in the Contract by ==previous course of dealings== due to the NUMBER of previous contracts made and the RECENCY of said contracts.
-> FUA: Add case summary for this section below and tweak court ruling to infuse reasoning for the judgement in relation to the point.
 2. `Hollier v Rambler Motors (AMC) Ltd [1971]`
 	* Case Summary:
 		* 3 or 4 car repair transactions over 5 years.